Antibody/SimplestERC20/README.md

 # Simple ERC20 tokens.
 A set of very simple ERC20 contracts.
-The simplest is "TokenWithNoFunction" => "SimplestToken" => "SimpleTokenWithNameSymbolNoNetworkNotif" => "SimplestTokenWithNetworkNotification" => "TokenWithBurnFunction" => "xERC20"
+The simplest is "ATokenWithNoFunction" => "SimplestToken" => "SimpleTokenWithNameSymbolNoNetworkNotif" => "SimplestTokenWithNetworkNotification" => "TokenWithBurnFunction" => "xERC20"